stonemaster/docker-seafile-server/README.md

 This docker image provides a fully-functional *Seafile* server installation that is configured with *SQLite* and has no other dependencies.
-Internally *nginx* is configured as reverse proxy with can either be accessed via *HTTP* or *HTTPs*.
+Internally *nginx* is configured as a reverse proxy with can either be accessed via *HTTP* or *HTTPs*.

  * The container exposes a */data* volume where all